ordovas/ordovas/README.md

 #### :earth_africa: Terrenal work:

 I’m always practicing and learning new tools to improve my data scientist and coding skills.
-These are some examples I did on my own unrelated with my current job:
+These are some examples I did unrelated with my current job:

 -[A small Web scraping and RegEx exercise to mine the japanese hardware and softare video game sales.](https://github.com/ordovas/vg_jp_sales)